MaCFP/macfp-db/Extinction/FM_Burner/Computational_Results/2026/UGent/README.md

 Compartment walls and ceiling are "wall" BCs.
 A constant extraction flow rate of 0.073 m³/s is specified in the extraction hood.
 Since there is a gap between the extraction pipe and the ceiling, an ambient air pressure inlet is specified at the top.

-A 1.5 cm high anchoring zone is applied above the burner to approximate the experimental anchor in case of the SCM.
+A 1.5 cm high anchoring zone is applied above the burner to approximate the experimental anchor in case of the finite-rate SCM.

 Comments: